All Episodes

 I turned to Catherine.

-Catherine disagreed with me.
+Catherine disagreed with me on.

-I turned to Kath and I said, you know, they might be jumping the shark here.
+I said, you know, they might be jumping the shark here.

-It was out of place, it was unnecessary, it was unneeded.
+It was out of place.

 She's got nothing to do with Hollywood.

-Can they show up in places where even the low information who might think of them as celebrity of the United States get tired of seeing them every because we can't escape.
+Can they show up in places where even the low-information who might think of them as celebrity of the United States get tired of seeing them every because we can't escape?

-We turn on our TVs, they're there all the time.
+We turn on our TVs.

-There's the low information people and Captain, no, no, no.
+Those low-information people, and Captain, no, no, no.

 You better get used to it.